 - Direct line to business consultants and other DEW staff for assistance.

 If you are an Unemployment Insurance claimant, SCWOS is where you need to login and conduct two weekly job searches to avoid interruption in your benefits.
-The weekly job search requirement will be reinstated April 18, 2021.
+The weekly job search requirement was reinstated April 18, 2021.

 Learn more about Current In-Demand opportunities.